jonathanlo411/dsc180a/README.md

 This repository contains files related to auditing opaque ML models.
 There is a `util.py` file that contains general overhead setup but most of the analysis and data collection work is completed within the notebooks.
 It also contains a `script.py` file which will act as the main querying method.

 ### Usage
-Use the `script.py` file as a querying method.
+First, use the `script.py` file as a querying method.
 All results will be saved into a `results.csv`
 Options:
 - `-d`, `--debug`: Writes to the log dir
 - `-s`, `--serialize`: Serializes the raw HTML for ad hoc analysis

+Next, you can load the `results.csv` as demonstrated in `notebooks/analysis-template.ipynb`.

 ### Tech Stack
 Web querying is handled by Selenium using a head based Chromium browser.
 There is an option to use the `requests`  package in place of Selenium.
 Core language is in Python.